Open Listings Vs Exclusive Listings

 What does “exclusive right to sell” mean?

 Exclusive right to sell is a clause you sign where you agree for a single agent to sell your property.
-This means you cannot sell the property yourself without paying your agent a commission.
+This means you can't sell the property yourself without paying your agent a commission.

 Are open listings common?